Academics: S.J.D. Candidates begins here:

 Completing the S.J.D.
 Program: An Illustrative Timetable

 Candidates must complete all course requirements during the first year of study (the required year in residence).
-Candidates must complete the oral examination no later than the 19th month from the beginning of S.J.D. studies, which for most candidates would mean March of the second year of study (see “The Oral (General) Examination” in Section III).
+Candidates must complete the oral examination no later than the 19th month from the beginning of S.J.D. studies, which for most candidates would mean March of the second year of study (see “The Oral (General) Examination” under Academics: S.J.D.
+Candidates).
 The period for completion of the S.J.D. dissertation will be influenced by a number of factors, including whether field research is involved.
 An illustrative timetable follows.

 FIRST YEAR – RESIDENCY PERIOD